-I first encountered a church refrigerator while teach Kindergarten with a wonderful group of people known as Emmanuel Baptist Church of West Shore.
+I first encountered a church refrigerator while teaching Kindergarten with a wonderful group of people known as Emmanuel Baptist Church of West Shore.
 I remember one of the teachers getting frustrated about all the “stuff” which was left in the fridge.

 Churches are communal property; therefore, rights and responsibilities are sometimes nebulous.
 For example, who does throw out the leftovers from a fellowship?
 Who does throw out old paint cans, or straighten up the craft closet, or discard old Sunday school material?
 Whose job is it?